 Figure 5 maps the implied elasticities for the period 1996 to 2021.
 The East of England is the most elastic region, with the majority of areas having an elasticity above 0.15, largely reflecting the amount of flat land available in the region and the absence of Green Belt.
 Areas of the East Midlands also have more elastic supply, with the highest elasticity of 0.29 in this region.
 In contrast, the South East and South West of England are much less elastic, particularly around major urban areas such as London and Bristol which are constrained by land availability.
 Northern England, where the terrain is more mountainous, has large areas of inelastic supply, largely driven by the uneven topography of the land.
-Pockets of development along the coast are also very inelastic - particularly along the southern coast reflecting the constraints imposed by existing developments and the coastline.
+Pockets of development along the coast are also very inelastic - particularly along the southern coast - reflecting the constraints imposed by existing developments and the coastline.
 For example, 60% of MSOAs in Brighton and Hove local authority are in the 10% of most inelastic areas.
 Overall, the interquartile range in elasticities across MSOAs is not great, at 0.05.
+We report the full distributions of elasticities across LAs and MSOAs in the appendix (Figures A4 and A5 in Appendix A3).